How to convert EXE to MSIX

 MSIX is the latest packaging format from Microsoft.
 It brings modern packaging experience to Windows apps and makes the packaging process easier and more streamlined.
 Use this guide if you want to convert any Win32 application to MSIX.

-Why use PACE Suite to convert EXE to MSIX?
+Why do you need PACE Suite for converting EXE to MSIX?

 PACE Suite offers a number of unique features that make MSIX packaging easier, faster, and more accessible for anyone who is new to packaging: